-Chocolate Covered Peanut Butter Eggs are another delicious Easter Desserts that are the perfect treat to make for your family this Easter.
+Chocolate Covered Peanut Butter Eggs are another delicious Easter Desserts that are the perfect treat to make for your family.
 Seriously, is there anything better than peanut butter covered in chocolate?

 For as long as I can remember both my husband and my son have loved Reese's Peanut Butter Cups.
 I think they both might have a slight addiction.
 But who can really blame them.
 There really is something amazing about combining chocolate with peanut butter.

 This recipe for Chocolate Covered Peanut Butter Eggs is the same that I posted a few years ago for Homemade Peanut Butter Bars.
 You can choose to cut out fun shapes or cut into bars.
 It's up to you!

 - Egg shaped cookie cutters - these come in different sized egg shapes which would be really cute for this recipe.